Types of credentials supported in OpManager

 How to add a new credential in OpManager?

 OpManager accesses the remote devices using the protocols SNMP, CLI, WMI or VMWare API.
-The credentials like the password/snmp community, port etc., may differ for different device types.
-Pre-configuring a set of credentials in OpManager helps applying them to multiple devices at a time, saving a lot of manual effort.
+Credentials such as password/snmp community, port etc., may differ for different device types.
+Pre-configuring a set of credentials in OpManager helps applying them to multiple devices at once, saving a lot of manual effort.

-- Go to Settings > Discovery > Credentials
+- Go to Settings > Discovery > Device Credentials.

-- Select the required credential category & credential type.
+- Click on Add Credential and select the required category and credential type.

-- Configure the following parameters and click Save to add the credentials:
+- Configure the parameters and click on Save.